Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Preliminaries

+In order to better illustrate our main ideas, in this paper, we focus on the kind of programs presented in Code~\ref{code:model}.
+The \texttt{*} in loop guard means an indeterministic choice.
+Furthermore, the control guards $\bm{c}_i$ are are assumed to be non-intersecting (i.e. there is no state $\bm{x}$ satisfies both $\bm{c}_i(\bm{x}) \leq 0$ and $\bm{c}_j(\bm{x}) \leq 0$ for any $i \neq j$). \footnote{ As readers may find out in the rest of this paper, the approach presented here can be extended to more complex programs (e.g. with non-trivial loop guards, overlapped control flow) without essential difficulties. } The safety property needed to be proved is that for any state satisfying the precondition $\mathit{Pre}(\bm{x}) \leq 0$, if the loop terminates, the exit state must satisfy the postcondition $\mathit{Post}(\bm{x}) \leq 0$.

-\item All program variables are assumed to be real-valued.
-This is a natural requirement as numeric algorithms play a fundamental role in our method.
-The reader may notice that if the program contains integer-valued variables, one may still treat them as real-valued and apply our method.
-If an invariant is found in the real-valued context, it certainly also holds on the integer-valued context. \item We assume during the entire run of the program, the program state $\bm{x}$ stays in some known compact set $C_{\bm{x}}$.
+We additionally assume during the entire run of the program, the program state $\bm{x}$ stays in some known compact set $C_{\bm{x}}$.
 For many real-world programs, there is a natural bound that can be used.
-Furthermore, in most practical programming languages variables can only be taken from a known range (though larger).
-Therefore, this condition is actually not so strong as it seems to be.
+Furthermore, in most practical programming languages (such as \texttt{C}), variable values are in fact bounded in a known range.